And a revised special material or two.

 *I'm treating aurorum here as magical gold, because its name implies it, and "luminous steel" is just kind of boring.

-**To make thinuan more interesting than a simple steel alloy, and because I love its special property, I would re-imagine it as a mineral mined from the blood-splashed stones of the Abyss and Nine Hells, which gains its properties over time by being tainted by the presence of countless evil petitioners and being in the vicinity of countless heinous acts.
-It is found in green, purple, and orange colors, depending on the specific acts that imbued it with evil, and glows in the dark.
-(All of the given Abyssal/Hellish materials in 3.5 are boring steel alloys as well.)
+**To make thinuan more interesting than a simple steel alloy (all of the given Abyssal/Hellish materials in 3.5 are boring steel alloys as well), and because I love its special property, I would re-imagine it as a mineral mined from the blood-splashed stones of the Abyss and Nine Hells, which gains its properties over time by being tainted by the presence of countless evil petitioners and being in the vicinity of countless heinous acts.
+It is found in green, purple, and orange colors, depending on the specific acts that imbued it with evil, and glows when in the presence of similar acts.
+Green for deceit or betrayal, purple for torture or profane magic, orange for hatred or violence.

 ***Unarmored can be represented by any soft material you like, such as clay, or it can just represent metal that doesn't cover much of your internal wood and wiring.